harrand/Topaz/README.md

 ![Build Topaz & Render Demo](https://github.com/Harrand/Topaz/actions/workflows/build_tz_render_demo.yml/badge.svg)
 ## About

 Topaz is a graphics engine written in C++20.
-The most recent release is [Topaz 1.0](https://github.com/Harrand/Topaz/tree/Topaz1.0).
-Topaz 2.0 is currently in development, however there is no solid release date.
+The most recent release is [Topaz 2.0](https://github.com/Harrand/Topaz/tree/Topaz2.0).
+Topaz 3.0 is currently in development, however there is no solid release date.
+Topaz 3.0 will have Vulkan support aswell as OpenGL support.

 The Topaz project has been ongoing since it began as a school project in 2015.